eth-protocol-fellows/protocol-studies/docs/wiki/research/PBS/ePBS.md

     - **Full Block**: Both the consensus block and the corresponding execution payload have been successfully imported.
     - **Empty Block**: The consensus block was imported, but the associated execution payload was not revealed on time.
     - **Skipped Slot**: No consensus block was imported during the slot, leading to a skipped slot scenario.
+- The fork choice function `get_head` determines the head of the chain after considering the latest block proposals, payload attestations, and any other pertinent information such as weights from attestations and balances.
+- All nodes synchronize their states based on the fork choice's outcome, ensuring consistency across the network.
+This synchronization includes applying all the state transitions and updates from attested blocks and execution payloads.

 #### Inclusion List Timeline